Sunset Speedway (Ontario)

-Sunset Speedway is a NASCAR sanctioned 0.333 mi semi-banked short track motor racing oval, located forty minutes north of Toronto, in the town of Innisfil, Ontario, Canada.
+Sunset Speedway was a NASCAR sanctioned 0.333 mi semi-banked short track motor racing oval, located forty minutes north of Toronto, in the town of Innisfil, Ontario, Canada.
 Sunset’s weekly Saturday night racing program runs from May to September each year, featuring Junior Late Models, Bone Stocks, Mini Stocks, Super Stocks and Late Models.
 The track regularly features touring series including the NASCAR Canada Series, APC United Late Model Series, OSCAAR Modifieds, Hot Rods and Outlaw Super Late Models.

 History

 In operation since 1968, new ownership purchased the speedway in May 2009 and upgraded the facility.
 The track asphalt was replaced, grandstands were repaired and a pit road was added for traveling series.
 Following the closure of nearby Barrie Speedway in 2015, NASCAR moved its weekly NASCAR Advance Auto Parts Weekly Series to the track and it hosted the NASCAR Pinty's Series for the first time that season.